Skip to main content

 If you have a foreign education or professional qualification and wish to practice your profession in Norway, you generally need approval or authorisation.
 You will find information about documentation requirements, the application process and regulations here.
 The competent authority will assess whether you meet the requirements to practice the profession and use the professional title in Norway.
 If you intend to establish in Norway and work permanently in your chosen profession, the rules below apply to you.
 However, if you wish to work in Norway for shorter periods of time within your chosen profession, the rules for temporary provision of services apply.

-The application can be submitted to the Supervisory Council for Legal Practice by the professional practitioner or by the employer.
+The application can be submitted to tthe Supervisory Authority for Legal Services by the professional practitioner or by the employer.

 If the applicant has earned their professional qualification in a country outside of the EEA or Switzerland, the application for authorization must be submitted by a principal/employer in Norway.

-Please submit your application with attachments to The Supervisory Council for Legal Practice at post@tilsynet.no.
+Please submit your application with attachments to TThe Supervisory Authority for Legal Services at post@tilsynet.no.

 Establishment:

-If you wish to establish yourself or work for an extended period in Norway within your profession, you must apply for recognition from the competent recognition authority before you can practice this profession in Norway.
+If you wish to establish yourself or work permanently in Norway within your profession, you must apply for recognition from the competent recognition authority before you can practice this profession in Norway.

 Temporary provision of services: